v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 ## Next steps

-After the profile is created, it's ready to be assigned.
-Next, [assign the profile](../device-profile-assign.md) and [monitor its status](../device-profile-monitor.md).
+After the profile is assigned, [monitor its status](../device-profile-monitor.md).